es-ude/ElasticNodeMiddleware/README.md

 - reconfigure multiboot avr
 - spi
 - uart
-- uartmanger?!
 - xmem
 - Bitmanipulation
 - Lufa Usart

-In the file [graph_uartmanager.png](graph_uartmanager.png) you can see the dependencies between these libraries.
+In the file [graph_controlmanager.png](graph_controlmanager.png) you can see the dependencies between these libraries.

 They are described in the following.

 ### Configuration

 The configuration library configures the FPGA for uploading a bitfile to it.

+### Controlmanager

+The Controlmanager library can be used for using different elasticnode middleware function, e.g. for uploading a bitfile to the FPGA.
+The different functions are 'F' for uploading a bitfile, 'l' and 'L' for ... and 'r' and 'R'  for ...

 ### Debug